-Director of the First Year Program: Dr. Suzanne Walker (walkers@marietta.edu)
+Assistant Dean for the First Year Seminar and Advising: Dr. Suzanne Walker (walkers@marietta.edu)

-Except as noted below, the following courses are required of all students as part of the College's General Education requirements.
+Except as noted below, the following courses are required of all students as part of the College's General Education Erequirements.

 FYSE 101 First Year Seminar